-- P.4 Front fences should not be erected where the streetscape is characterised by an absence of front fences.
-Landscaping should be used to create good street address and privacy. - P.5 Use of continuous lengths of blank walls at street level is to be avoided. - P.6 Suitable planting should be used to soften the edges of fences at the interface of the public domain. - P.7 Sheet metal fencing is not to be used at the street frontage or forward of the building line or in locations that have an interface with the public domain. - P.8 Fencing should respond to the topography of a site.
+- P.5 Use of continuous lengths of blank walls at street level is to be avoided. - P.6 Suitable planting should be used to soften the edges of fences at the interface of the public domain. - P.7 Sheet metal fencing is not to be used at the street frontage or forward of the building line or in locations that have an interface with the public domain. - P.8 Fencing should respond to the topography of a site.